 About the Seminar

 Notebooks in hand, students will spend five weeks in Athens and in and around refugee-related sites on the mainland and Greek islands, learning what it takes to cover chaotic world events–in this case, an unprecedented surge of refugees into a country already reeling from a financial crisis.
-While producing articles, videos, and photo stories under the guidance of Joe Stephens, Ferris Professor of Journalism in Residence and a veteran investigative reporter for The Washington Post, students will build confidence operating on the ground and gain deep insight into current events.
+While producing articles, videos, and photo stories under the guidance of Joe Stephens (Ferris Professor in Residence, Director of the Program in Journalism, and veteran investigative reporter for The Washington Post) students will build confidence operating on the ground and gain deep insight into current events.

 Students will participate in guided outings to sites such as the port of Piraeus, the Central Market, Omonoia and Victoria Squares, various refugee camps, and other areas.
 Trips to cultural sites may include the Benaki Museum, the Parthenon, and the Ancient Agora.
 Guest speakers–renowned journalists and historians–will discuss histories of migration, exile, displacement, and diaspora in the region.
 Weekend excursions will be included.

-This course will be the third summer seminar in Greece offered by Journalism.
-The students in JRN 465 / HLS 465 last year not only reported news, but also made news as the only journalists near the scene when a riot broke out in a refugee camp on Lesbos.
-The students’ reporting was featured in multiple global news outlets, and their story was featured in the international edition of The New York Times and in Princeton Alumni Weekly.
-More of the work produced by students in last year’s seminar can be found on their course blog, Borderland.
+This course will be the fourth summer seminar in Greece offered by Journalism.
+The students in JRN 465/HLS 465 in past years not only reported news, but also made news.
+In 2017, for instance, the students in the seminar were the only journalists near the scene when a riot broke out in a refugee camp on Lesbos.
+Their reporting was featured in multiple global news outlets, and their story was featured in the international edition of The New York Times and in Princeton Alumni Weekly.
+More of the work produced by students in past years of the seminar can be found on the course’s blog, Borderland.

 About the Instructor

-Joe Stephens, Ferris Professor of Journalism in Residence, is a veteran investigative reporter for The Washington Post who has reported and conducted journalism training in the U.S., Europe, Africa, Asia, and Latin America.
-Stephens is the recipient of many journalism honors, including three George Polk Memorial Awards.
+Joe Stephens, Ferris Professor in Residence, Director of the Program in Journalism, and veteran investigative reporter for The Washington Post, has reported and conducted journalism training in the U.S., Asia, Africa, Europe, and Latin America.
+He has won many journalism honors, including three George Polk Memorial Awards.
 He also is a three-time finalist for the Pulitzer Prize.

 The application for this seminar is available on GPS.
 Selected applicants will have to interview.
 Enrollment is by permission only.
-Preference will be given to students who have taken Journalism or Hellenic Studies courses at Princeton or who have demonstrated journalism experience.
+Preference will be given to students who have taken Journalism courses at Princeton, who are pursuing a certificate in Journalism, or who have demonstrated journalism experience.
 Not open to seniors or graduate students.

 Costs and Financial Aid

-This course is co-sponsored by the Humanities Council, which is home to the Ferris Seminars in Journalism, and by the Seeger Center for Hellenic Studies, with the support of the Paul Sarbanes ’54 Fund for Hellenism and Public Service.
+This course is co-sponsored by the Humanities Council, which is home to the Program in Journalism, and by the Seeger Center for Hellenic Studies, with the support of the Paul Sarbanes ’54 Fund for Hellenism and Public Service.